It used to be we'd walk into a room and flip on the light switch, maybe slide the dimmer up or down a bit to change the brightness.

 No Dim Bulbs Here

-Other DIY smart bulbs are hitting the market.
-They're made to replace any screw-in type light bulb -- all you need is a free app you download to your phone so you can dim lights, change colors, and turn individual lights on and off.
+Other DIY smart bulbs are on the market.
+They're made to replace any screw-in type of lightbulb.
+All you need is a free app you download to your phone so you can dim lights, change colors, and turn individual lights on and off.

-ilumi bulbs come in two strengths -- a 1,100-lumen bulb (100-watt incandescent equivalent) for down lighting is $94, and an 800-lumen bulb (60-watt equivalent) for lamps and sconces is $84.
-You'll need to have your smart phone within range of ilumi bulbs (meaning within 100 feet) so that your phone's Bluetooth network, with its short-range capability, can talk to them.
+ilumi bulbs come in different strengths including the A19 Color Bulb800+ Lumens (60-watt incandescent equivalent) for lamps and sconces, and the indoor BR30 Color 1100+ Lumens (85-watt incandescent equivalent) for down lighting.
+You can download the ilumi app, connect the bulbs with your iOS or Android device via Bluetooth, and enjoy smart lighting throughout your home with no hub or bridge.
+You'll need to have your smartphone within range of ilumi bulbs (meaning within 100 feet) so that your phone's Bluetooth network, with its short-range capability, can talk to them.

 Using Light to Alter Moods and Stay Healthy

 If you're feeling blue, it may be the light.
 Light can affect our moods and, ultimately, our health.
-Just ask anyone with seasonal affective disorder.
-Known as SAD, it's a type of depression characterized by low energy and poor concentration.
-It's estimated that 20% of the U.S. population has some form of it.
-The therapy?
-Exposure to more daylight or to artificial lights that mimic the properties of natural light.
+Just ask anyone with seasonal affective disorder, a type of depression characterized by low energy and poor concentration.
+MedlinePlus estimates that 10 million Americans have SAD.
+The therapy is exposure to more daylight or to artificial lights that mimic the properties of natural light.

 The health- and mood-altering properties of light haven't been lost on lighting manufacturers, who've come up with a variety of new home lighting products that claim to have health benefits.
-Although clinical proof of most claims is hard to come by, the products themselves are intriguing.
+Although clinical proof can be hard to come by, the products are intriguing.

-Dynamic lights vary between warm white (2600K) and cool light (5600K) so that the natural rhythms of daylight are reproduced indoors -- helping keep you happy in the depths of winter.
-Several manufacturers make dynamic light bulbs -- also called full-spectrum bulbs.
-A 2,800-lumen compact fluorescent bulb is about $12.
+Dynamic lights vary between warm white (2600K) and cool light (5600K) so that the natural rhythms of daylight are reproduced indoors.
+That helps keep you happy during the depths of winter.
+Several manufacturers make dynamic lightbulbs, also called full-spectrum bulbs.

 LEDs — The Energy-Sipping Superstar of Home Lighting